Rascal Flatts: 2024–present: Reunion and Life Is a Highway: Refueled Duets

-After a series of teasers and speculation, the band announced on October 1, 2024 that they would reunite to commemorate their twenty-fifth anniversary with a 21-date tour entitled the "Life Is A Highway Tour".
+After a series of teasers and speculation, the band announced on October 1, 2024, that they would reunite to commemorate their 25th anniversary with a 21-date tour entitled the Life Is a Highway Tour.
 The tour commenced in February 2025.
 On January 20, 2025, Rascal Flatts performed together for the first time in nearly five years at the Commander in Chief Ball during the second inauguration of Donald Trump.
 Four days later, they announced on social media that they were working on new music.
 On January 31, the group released a new single entitled "I Dare You" featuring the American pop rock band Jonas Brothers.
 On June 6, 2025, they released their new album Life Is a Highway: Refueled Duets.
 In addition to their duet with the Jonas Brothers, the album features nine reimagined recordings of their past hits with artists including Kelly Clarkson, Blake Shelton, Backstreet Boys, Jason Aldean, Carly Pearce, Brandon Lake, Ashley Cooke, Jordan Davis, and Lzzy Hale.
+On March 13, 2026, MusicRow Magazine awarded the trio in the Group/Duo of the Year category of their Country Breakout Awards, the group's first win for such an award since the 44th Academy of Country Music Awards in 2009.
+In July 2026, "Life Is a Highway" crossed 1 billion lifetime streams on Spotify, becoming just the 17th country song in the platform's history to achieve the plateau.